How to transcribe audio to text in Microsoft

 Frequently asked questions

-Can Microsoft Copilot AI transcribe audio?
+Can Microsoft Copilot transcribe audio using AI?

 What audio file formats can I transcribe in Microsoft?